Cat peeing on floor right next to litter box

 Give her treats if she's used to that as a reward.

-and a link to an article on using isolation.
+and information on using isolation.

 If there's a recurring physical problem, she may very well repeat this behavior again.
 It's always best to bring these issues up as soon as possible with your vet so that physical problems can be tested for and resolved before the behavior gets ingrained.